 Contributed by Sunetra Biswas from Globetrotting Su

 Nestled in a sheltered valley on the Aoraki/Mount Cook Highway lies the beautiful New Zealand Alpine Lavender.
 Situated along the lake Pukaki, it is the largest organic lavender farm in the southern hemisphere and definitely one of the best flower fields in the world with all the scenic mountains surrounding it.
 The stunning aroma of lavender and the beautiful vivid purple color against the alpine region make this spot a perfect stopover during the road trip in South Island of New Zealand.

-The only lavender farm at 600 meters altitude, this place is hard to miss with all their vivid colors.
-The lavender blossoms in summer with peak blooming season being from late December to late February, with variations due to weather and growing conditions.
-The entrance fee to this farm is $5 NZD and is open from 9am-5pm during December to March.
-The vibrant lavender field offers few photo-op installations which are perfect for family or fun captures.
-Visit the onsite shop to buy pure lavender oil, soaps, candles, gifts and lavender chocolates.
-The farm also houses a small café with an ice cream truck where one can taste the freshly made lavender ice-cream.
+The only lavender farm at 600 meters altitude, this place is hard to miss with all its vivid colors.
+The lavender blossoms in summer with the peak blooming season being from late December to late February, with variations due to weather and growing conditions.
+The entrance fee to this farm is $5 NZD and is open from 9 am-5 pm from December to March.
+The vibrant lavender field offers a few photo-op installations which are perfect for family or fun captures.
+Visit the onsite shop to buy pure lavender oil, soaps, candles, gifts, and lavender chocolates.
+The farm also houses a small café with an ice cream truck where one can taste the freshly made lavender ice cream.

-Some of the highlights of this region include Aoraki/Mount Cook National Park, Lake Tekapo, Lake Pukaki, drive along the Lindis Pass and church of the Good Shepherd.
+Some of the highlights of this region include Aoraki/Mount Cook National Park, hiking near Lake Tekapo, Lake Pukaki, driving along the Lindis Pass, and the church of the Good Shepherd.
 While a road trip in a camper van is highly recommended in the South Island, one can stay at Mt Cook Lakeside retreat for an unforgettable mountain escape.

 Lupins at Lake Tekapo in New Zealand

 Contributed by Bailey from My Queenstown Diary